dongyawu/PangenomeEvolution/README.md

 ## Construction of syntelog-based pangenome

 Prepare protein sequence files (SAMPLE.prot) and gene annotation (SAMPLE.bed).
+PROT files should be named as SAMPLE.prot.
+BED files should be named as SAMPLE.bed and sorted by genomic positions.
+Data trimming is required to make sure consistency of PROT id and Gene id. e.g. Filtering multiple transcripts.

 BED format of gene annotation
 ```
 ChrID   Start   End   GeneID